mahouboy23/IB-notes/Microeconomics.md

      - Optimum subsidy = MC – MSC.
      ![[image-20230207165514044.png]]

-I want you to do a complete physic
+I want you to do a complete physic notes of these 3 chapters with the most important part included and all the formula's and explanation that is needed to be included.
+Especially chapter 1 and 2